 LEADING COMMUNITY CHANGE

 February & March 2021

 Faced with a global pandemic, political unrest and social upheaval, life as a change leader has never been more critical – and stressful.
 How do you stop the world from wearing you down?
-Using the Community Resiliency Model (CRM), licensed therapist Jo-ann Rosen, MA, LMFT, will provide you with a deeper understanding of the human nervous system.
-You will master the skills you need to keep it in top condition in the face of toxic stress and everyday adversity.
-What you learn in this three-part workshop will help you identify and access your strengths for success and confidence and is relevant for any age group or culture.
-All sessions are two hours and start at 7:00 pm I/P / 11:00 am CST / 9:00 am PST.
-There is a suggested fee of $15 for the three sessions for those who have the ability to pay.
+Using the Community Resiliency Model (CRM), licensed therapist Jo-ann Rosen, MA, LMFT, provided Hands of Peace alumni with a deeper understanding of the human nervous system.
+They mastered the skills needed to keep it in top condition in the face of toxic stress and everyday adversity.
+The three-part workshop helped alumni identify and access strengths for success and confidence.

 U.S. Alumni Seminar